 When talking with ATC, your radio calls will only have FOUR parts.
 We’ll talk A LOT more about talking to ATC later in this course.

-- Many airports have pilot-controlled-lighting, or “PCL”.
-These are lights that can be activated, and sometimes adjusted in intensity, by the keying of the microphone.
-We’ll dive into this more later, but for now, know that by keying the microphone seven times in a five-second window will activate PCL, if the airfield is so equipped.
+Many airports have pilot-controlled-lighting, or “PCL”.
+These are lights that can be activated and sometimes adjusted in intensity, by the keying of the microphone.
+We’ll dive into this more later, but for now, know that keying the microphone seven times in a five-second window will activate PCL, if the airfield is so equipped.